pippim/pippim.github.io/programs/iothings.md

 - Sony TV will be shut off (which power button does anyway)
 - TCL/Google Android TV will be shut off
-- Light behind the Sony TV will be shut off
+- Bias light behind the Sony TV will be shut off
-- Light behind the TCL / Google TV will be shut off
+- Bias light behind the TCL / Google TV will be shut off
 - Computer will be put to sleep or shutdown
 - **tvpowered** script continues when system wakes up

-To power off the electric lights behind the TVs, the script `/etc/NetworkManager/dispatcher.d/pre-down.d/smartplug_off` is run.
-See below for details on setting up script.

 A variety of independent scripts are provided to make life convenient.

 The bash script `light-tog` toggles the wall outlet power behind the main TV (Sony).
-In this case the power controls a lamp to provide back lighting which reduces eye strain.
+In this case the power controls a lamp to provide bias lighting which reduces eye strain.

 The bash script `light-tog2` toggles the wall outlet power behind the second TV (TCL).
-In this case the power controls a lamp to provide back lighting which reduces eye strain.
+In this case the power controls a lamp to provide bias lighting which reduces eye strain.

+To power off the bias lights behind the TVs, the script `/etc/NetworkManager/dispatcher.d/pre-down.d/smartplug_off` can be run.
+See below for details on setting up script.
+Note the same functionality is provided by `tvpowered` when the system is turned off with the TV remote.
 There are five additional bash scripts to control a Sony TV screen:

 - `pictureoff.sh` Turns off the Sony TV screen but leaves sound on